Shravan1877/Micronutrient-Risk-Assesment/README.md

 *Disclaimer: This tool is built for academic demonstration purposes and does not replace professional medical diagnosis.*
 ```

-Let me know if you need to add anything else to the repo before you finalize it!
+Let me know if you need to add anything else to the repo before you finalize it